csstree/csstree/README.md

 CSSTree is a tool set for CSS: [fast](https://github.com/postcss/benchmark) detailed parser (CSS → AST), walker (AST traversal), generator (AST → CSS) and lexer (validation and matching) based on specs and browser implementations.
 The main goal is to be efficient and W3C spec compliant, with focus on CSS analyzing and source-to-source transforming tasks.

-> NOTE: The library isn't in final shape and needs further improvements (e.g. AST format and API are subjects to change in next major versions).
-However it's stable and used by projects like [CSSO](https://github.com/css/csso) (CSS minifier) and [SVGO](https://github.com/svg/svgo) (SVG optimizer) in production.
-Master branch contains changes for next major version, for stable published version see branch [1.0](https://github.com/csstree/csstree/tree/1.0).

 ## Features

 - **Detailed parsing with an adjustable level of detail**